MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 ## Key design strategies

 Both scaling and partitioning contribute to performance efficiency by ensuring that resources are utilized effectively and the system can handle varying workloads.
-These practices are especially important in cloud environments where applications need to be flexible and adaptable to changing demands
+These practices are especially important in cloud environments where applications need to be flexible and adaptable to changing demands.

 ### Scale the workload

-Scaling a workload refers to the process of adjusting the resources allocated to a workload.
-The adjustments include increasing or decreasing the number of servers, instances, or resources, to meet the changing demands of the workload.
+Scaling adjustments include increasing or decreasing the number of servers, instances, or resources, to meet the changing demands of the workload.
 Scaling allows the workload to handle increased traffic or workload demands without experiencing performance degradation or downtime.

 #### Pick a scaling strategy

-Picking the right scaling strategy refers to selecting the appropriate approach, either vertical or horizontal scaling.
-You base the choice on the specific characteristics and requirements of a workload.
+It's important to pick the right scaling strategy, either vertical or horizontal, based on the specific characteristics and requirements of your workload.

 **Understand vertical scaling.** Vertical scaling involves increasing the capacity of a single resource, such as upgrading to a larger server or instance size.
 It's suitable when the workload can benefit from increased processing power, memory, or other resources within a single instance.
 Vertical scaling is advantageous when the workload isn't easily divided into smaller parts or when the application architecture doesn't support horizontal scaling.

 **Understand horizontal scaling.** Horizontal scaling involves adding more instances or resources to distribute the workload across multiple servers.
 It's suitable when the workload can be divided into smaller parts that can run independently.
 Horizontal scaling offers benefits such as improved resiliency, increased capacity, and the ability to handle increased traffic or workload demands.
 It's effective for cloud-native applications designed to run on multiple nodes.

-**Understand the workload.** It's important to note that the suitability of vertical or horizontal scaling depends on the specific characteristics and requirements of the workload.
-Regular performance monitoring and testing can help optimize the scaling strategy over time.
+**Understand the workload.** The suitability of vertical or horizontal scaling depends on the specific characteristics and requirements of the workload.
+Regular performance monitoring and testing in the following areas can help optimize the scaling strategy over time:

-- *Requirements:* Understand the specific requirements of the workload.
+- **Requirements**: Understand the specific requirements of the workload.
 Consider factors such as resource demands, scalability needs, and the limitations of the workload.
-- *Scale units.* A scale unit typically consists of multiple resources that support a flow or entire workload.
-You should document a scale unit design for components expected to be scaled together.
+- **Scale units**: Document a scale unit design for components expected to be scaled together.
 For example, 100 virtual machines might require two queues and three storage accounts to handle the extra workload.
 The scale unit would be 100 virtual machines, two queues, and three storage accounts.
-You should independently scale all the components that experience capacity-use fluctuation
+You should independently scale all the components that experience capacity-use fluctuation.
-- *Architecture:* Assess the design of the application architecture.
+- **Architecture**: Assess the design of the application architecture.
 Some applications may be inherently designed to scale horizontally, with stateless components that can be easily distributed across multiple instances.
-Other applications may have stateful components or dependencies that make vertical scaling more suitable.
+Other applications may have stateful components or dependencies that make vertical scaling more appropriate.
 Evaluate the scalability and elasticity requirements of the workload.

 #### Design for infrastructure scalability

-Designing for infrastructure scalability refers to the process of creating an architecture that can handle increasing demands and workload by adding or adjusting resources as needed.
+Designing for infrastructure scalability is the process of creating an architecture that can handle increasing demands and workload by adding or adjusting resources as needed.
 It involves planning and implementing solutions that can scale horizontally (adding more instances) or vertically (increasing the capacity of existing instances) to accommodate growth.
-When you design a workload to be scalable, it can effectively distribute the workload across multiple resources, preventing bottlenecks and maximizing resource utilization.
+When you design a workload to be scalable, it can effectively distribute the workload across multiple resources, preventing bottlenecks, and maximizing resource utilization.

 **Avoid singletons.** Avoid the use of a single, centralized resource for the entire workload.
 Instead, distribute the workload across multiple resources to achieve better scalability, fault tolerance, and performance.
 Avoiding singletons in workload resources is crucial for improving performance and scalability.
 Let's explore some specific examples and design considerations to avoid singletons in different aspects of workload resources: